FAQs for Teaching Support Staff.

 What documents do I need for verifying my Right to Work?

-- To comply with UKVI we must see original documents with you in person.
-You need to follow the guidance from UKVI checklist
+- To comply with UKVI we must see original documents with you in person via a virtual interview.
+You need to follow the guidance from UKVI checklist.

 How do I know if I get the role?